giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 # Brief Introduction to Bottleneck Structures

-[G2-SIGMETRICS] and [G2-SIGCOMM] introduce a new mathematical framework to optimize network performace called the Quantitative Theory of Bottleneck Structures (QTBS).
+[G2-SIGMETRICS] and [G2-SIGCOMM] introduce a new mathematical framework to optimize network performance called the Quantitative Theory of Bottleneck Structures (QTBS).
 The core building block of QTBS is a computational graph called *bottleneck structure*, which allows to qualify and quantify the